DanielaEsparza/STDyn-SLAM/README.md

 - ROS

 ### SegNet
-Download and compile the SegNet package in /Examples/ROS/ORB_SLAM2_PointMap_SegNetM (https://github.com/TimoSaemann/caffe-segnet-cudnn5)
+Download and compile the SegNet package in /Examples/ROS/ORB_SLAM2_PointMap_SegNetM (https://github.com/TimoSaemann/caffe-segnet-cudnn5).

+You also can download a new version of SegNet from (https://github.com/navganti/caffe-segnet-cudnn7).
+But you have to modify the root of SegNet in the CmakeLists.txt from /STDyn-SLAM, STDyn-SLAM/Examples/ROS/ORB_SLAM2_PointMap_SegNetM/ and STDyn-SLAM/Examples/ROS/ORB_SLAM2_PointMap_SegNetM/libsegmentation

 # Run